-The program includes English, language arts, foreign language, mathematics, the sciences, current and historical social studies, technology, physical education, and the fine arts.
-At the same time, the school recognizes its fundamental responsibility to develop good character, standards of conduct, and a sense of social responsibility within the school community.
+The program includes English, language arts, world language, mathematics, science, current and historical social studies, technology, physical education and the fine arts.
+At the same time, the School recognizes its fundamental responsibility to develop good character, standards of conduct and a sense of social responsibility within the School community.
 The development of good citizenship in our students is regarded as a crucial and integral part of their education.
-Our school is strongly committed to coeducation and feels that a relaxed but structured social setting where boys and girls can learn together is the most effective educational environment.
+Our School is strongly committed to coeducation and feels that a relaxed but structured social setting where boys and girls can learn together is the most effective educational environment.

 Columbia Grammar & Preparatory School has a responsibility to our students, their parents, and society at large to help each child become a well-educated, responsible, caring and productive person.
 Cultivating our students’ minds, supplying them with a substantial fund of knowledge and providing them with the basis for making sound ethical judgments remain the foundations of the School’s mission and philosophy.

 Our community has a rich history dating back to 1764.